Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Introduction

 From the Gauss Formula perspective the sum of the first two terms on the right hand side of the identity \eqref{H-curv-formula-in-mthm} is precisely the restriction to $\sH$ of the curvature of $(\sL , \dbar ^{\theta})$ (Theorem \ref{L2-curvature-prop}), while the last term on the right hand side of \eqref{H-curv-formula-in-mthm} is the negative of the `square of the second fundamental form'.

 \begin{rmk} By Ehresmann's Theorem the properness of the holomorphic family $p:X \to B$ implies that the field of Hilbert spaces $\sL \to B$ has a natural structure of a smooth Hilbert bundle, i.e., it is locally trivial.
-The smooth structure agrees with the notion of smooth structure introduced by Lempert and Sz\H{o}ke in \cite{ls}, as they point out.

 Here we are more concerned with the complex structure, which is required for any notion of Chern connection.
 From this perspective, we have not addressed here the interesting question of whether for \emph{some} horizontal distribution $\theta$ the field of Hilbert spaces $\sL \to B$ has the structure of an almost holomorphic vector bundle whose $\dbar$-operator is $\dbar ^{\theta}$.
+We suspect that this is rarely the case.

 Instead we circumvent this question by introducing the notion of Berndtsson-Lempert-Sz\H{o}ke (BLS) fields.
 This notion combines Berndtsson's complex structures with the notion of smooth structure introduced by Lempert and Sz\H{o}ke.

-Our setup is general beyond the case of proper holomorphic families.
-One can use the setup to give meaning to curvature in the setting of families of complex manifolds-with-boundary, which have recently been considered by Upadrashta \cite{pranav}, and which significantly generalize some of the elegant results of X. Wang \cite{wang}. \red \end{rmk}
+The notion is general beyond the case of proper holomorphic families.
+One can give meaning to curvature in the setting of families of complex manifolds-with-boundary, as has recently been done by Upadrashta \cite{pranav}, whose work significantly generalizes some of the elegant results of X. Wang \cite{wang}. \red \end{rmk}

-Theorem \ref{B2-thm} yields a proof of Corollary \ref{xu-wang-cor}, without passing through Theorem \ref{bo-2nd-thm-cor}.
+As stated in Remark \ref{better-pos}, Theorem \ref{B2-thm} yields a proof of Corollary \ref{xu-wang-cor} that does not pass through Theorem \ref{bo-2nd-thm-cor}.
 To complete such a proof one must estimate the second and third terms on the right hand side of the curvature formula \eqref{H-curv-formula-in-mthm}.
-The third term can be estimated using basic inequalities and a direct computation that is independent of the horizontal distribution $\theta$, but the second term requires a good choice of $\theta$, or equivalently, a good choice of almost holomorphic structure for $\sL \to B$.
-Such a choice is provided by the following theorem.
+The third term can be estimated using basic inequalities and a direct computation that is independent of the horizontal distribution $\theta$.
+To handle the second term, one wants to have the equality